-There have been no material changes to our risk factors reported or new factors identified since the filing of our Annual Report on Form 10-K for the year ended August 31, 2017, except for the changes disclosed in the subsequent Quarterly Report on Form 10-Q for the quarterly period ended November 30, 2017, and the following:
+There have been no material changes to our risk factors reported or new factors identified since the filing of our Annual Report on Form 10-K for the year ended August 31, 2017, except for the changes disclosed in the subsequent Quarterly Reports on Form 10-Q for the quarterly periods ended November 30, 2017 and February 28, 2018, and the following:

-Uncertainty in global markets may adversely affect our business, financial position and results of operations
+Uncertainty in global markets including the impact of tariffs and other trade actions may adversely affect our business, financial position and results of operations

-We generate a substantial portion of our revenues from sales to customers located outside the U.S. including countries in Asia, the Mediterranean region and North, Central and South America.
-For example, ferrous exports made up approximately 70 percent of AMR's total ferrous sales volumes and nonferrous exports made up approximately 60 percent of AMR's total nonferrous sales volumes in each of the last three fiscal years.
-While our ferrous exports are highly diversified, China has been our largest sales destination for nonferrous exports.
-Our ability to sell our products profitably, or at all, to international markets is subject to a number of risks including adverse impacts of political, military, terrorist or major pandemic events; local labor and social issues; legal and regulatory requirements or limitations imposed by foreign governments including quotas, tariffs or other protectionist trade barriers, adverse tax law changes, nationalization, currency restrictions, or import restrictions for certain types of products we export; and disruptions or delays in shipments caused by customs compliance or government agencies.
+We generate a substantial portion of our revenues from sales to customers located outside the United States including countries in Asia, the Mediterranean region and North, Central and South America.
+For example, ferrous exports made up approximately 70 percent of AMR's total annual ferrous sales volumes and nonferrous exports made up approximately 60 percent of AMR's total annual nonferrous sales volumes in each of the last three fiscal years.
+While our ferrous export destinations are highly diversified, China has been our largest sales destination for nonferrous exports.
+Our ability to sell our products profitably, or at all, into international markets is subject to a number of risks including adverse impacts of political, economic, military, terrorist or major pandemic events; labor and social issues; legal and regulatory requirements or limitations imposed by foreign governments including quotas, tariffs or other protectionist trade barriers, adverse tax law changes, nationalization, currency restrictions, or import restrictions for certain types of products we export; and disruptions or delays in shipments caused by customs compliance or other actions of government agencies.
 The occurrence of such events and conditions may adversely affect our business, financial position and results of operations.

 For example, in fiscal 2017, regulators in China began implementing the National Sword initiative involving inspections of Chinese industrial enterprises, including recyclers, in order to identify rules violations with respect to discharge of pollutants or illegally transferred scrap imports.
-Restrictions resulting from the National Sword initiative include a ban on certain imported recycled products and lower contamination limits for permitted recycled materials.
-Chinese officials commenced enforcement actions to implement the new import restrictions on March 1, 2018.
-Based on the most current information available, we believe that the potential impact on our recycling operations could include requirements that mandate additional processing of certain nonferrous recycled scrap metal products prior to export to China.
-As regulatory developments progress, we may need to make further investments in nonferrous processing equipment where economically justified.
+Restrictions resulting from the National Sword initiative include a ban on certain imported recycled products, lower contamination limits for permitted recycled materials, and more comprehensive pre- and post-shipment inspection requirements.
+Recent disruptions in pre-inspection certifications and stringent inspection procedures at certain Chinese destination ports have limited access to these destinations and resulted in the renegotiation of certain nonferrous customer contracts in connection with redirection of such shipments to alternate destinations.
+Based on the most current information available, we believe that the potential impact on our recycling operations could include requirements that mandate additional processing of certain nonferrous recycled scrap metal products, as well as increased inspection and certification activities with respect to exports to China.
+As regulatory developments progress, we may need to make further investments in nonferrous processing equipment where economically justified, incur additional costs in order to comply with new inspection requirements, or seek alternative markets for the impacted products, which may result in lower sales prices or higher costs and may adversely impact our business or results of operations.